Pest Management and Prevention

 Pest Detection

-The Pest Detection program looks for the presence of Japanese beetles and gypsy moths by placing traps throughout the County each year.
+The Pest Detection program looks for the presence of Japanese beetles and spongy moths by placing traps throughout the County each year.
 If they became established, these pests could cause major economic damage to residential plantings, agricultural crops, forests, and rangeland.
 This program is largely funded by the California Department of Food and Agriculture and the United States Department of Agriculture.

-Gypsy Moth
+Spongy Moth

 Resources